theseyan/arian/readme.md

 ## Blazing Speed

-Arian server runs on native µWebSockets, which by itself is about [10x faster than Socket.IO](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23) - the most widely used websockets library.
+Arian server runs on native µWebSockets, which by itself is about **[10x faster than Socket.IO](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23)** - the most widely used websocket library.
-Both server and clients communicate in binary, through the fastest implementation of [MessagePack](https://msgpack.org/) for Node.js.
+The Arian Server and Client communicate in a binary protocol with almost no overhead, through the fastest implementation of [MessagePack](https://msgpack.org/) for Node.js.

 ## Seamlessly Scalable

+Although a single server can handle several thousands of concurrent connections, Arian lets you seamlessly scale horizontally by increasing the number of servers.
-Arian is seamlessly horizontally scalable through NATS.
-Hundreds of servers can work in tandem though inter communication with NATS, which is completely transparent to the client and the server.
+Hundreds of nodes can work together in tandem though inter-communication with NATS, which is completely transparent to the higher level client and server APIs.
-Spinning up more servers will linearly increase message throughput and connection capacity.
+Spinning up more servers will linearly increase throughput and connection capacity with **no changes in code required**.